Coeliac Disease

 Tissue Transglutaminase (TTg) (first choice test)

-Endomysial antibody (EMA) (if TTg weakly positive)
+Endomysial antibody (EMA) (if TTg is weakly positive)

 Endoscopy